dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/how-to-create-a-reflection.md

 ---
 # How to: Create a Reflection

-This example shows how to use a <xref:System.Windows.Media.VisualBrush> to create a reflection.
+This article shows how to use a <xref:System.Windows.Media.VisualBrush> to create a reflection.
 Because a <xref:System.Windows.Media.VisualBrush> can display an existing visual, you can use this capability to produce interesting visual effects, such as reflections and magnification.

 :::image type="content" source="media/how-to-create-a-reflection/reflection.png" alt-text="A XAML element with latin text and two circles, whose upside down reflection is displayed below it.":::